Summer in Saranac Lake

 Start your day off right with a hearty breakfast and hot cup of coffee, enjoy a leisurely lunch or grab sandwiches to take on the trail, and relax after a hard day of fun with a wonderful dinner, local beer, and an unforgettable atmosphere.

-There’s also a lot to do for people of all ages and interests.
+Family fun resides in the heart of Saranac Lake!
 Take the kids to the Adirondack Carousel, stop in to the Loon Center for a natural history lesson, or check out the Adirondack Hamlets to Huts Trails Center for insider info on adventures to be had.
 All this, combined with any number of public parks, artist exhibits, nightlife, and unique shopping opportunities, make Saranac Lake a must-visit destination.

 Where to stay is always one of the most important questions we ask when planning a trip.
 Fortunately, there are a variety of options in and around Saranac Lake!

-After a day exploring all the area has to offer, you want a comfortable place to rest your head.
+After a day exploring all the area has to offer, you want to relax.
 We get it because we feel the same way.
-No matter where you stay in Saranac Lake, you're never very far from the water, so relax, enjoy your stay, and drift off to sleep as the Common Loons sing you a lullaby.
+No matter where you stay in Saranac Lake, you're never very far from the water, so kick back, enjoy your stay, and drift off to sleep as the Common Loons sing you a lullaby.
 Book your stay today!